OrangeSpyderMan/inkplate10-weather-cal/README.md

 - **Raspberry Pi Zero W ~€40**

   To run the server, you need a system capable of running Python 3.
-The full compatibility image also includes Firefox and Geckodriver; the optional Pillow-only image avoids that browser footprint.
-The producer does the heavier PNG rendering work while the Gunicorn web process remains available independently.
+The Pillow-based producer does the heavier PNG rendering work while the Gunicorn web process remains available independently.
 Container images target `amd64` and `arm64`, so they are a better fit for a 64-bit Raspberry Pi or similar SBC.
 A 32-bit Raspberry Pi Zero W may need a native/manual setup rather than the supplied container.

 - **Black photo frame 8"x10" ~€10**